aka: Stop Motion Animation

 - Others go on to make custom LEGO characters and pieces to make stop motion videos of other properties that LEGO isn't involved with.
 Such as this video for Gears of War called Bricks of War.

-- The Lego Movie uses some stop motion, combined with CGI designed to look like stop motion.
+- The Lego Movie uses some stop motion (for the end titles), combined with CGI designed to look like stop motion.

 - Phantom Investigators, which was half stop-motion puppets and half live action, made by the same company of Life with Loopy